Jorgeromeu/rayo/README.md

     <SCENE>    The Scene JSON file
 ```

 To create a render you need to create a corresponding scene file defining the positions, shapes and colors of all of the models in the scene.
-A collection of example scenes are c
+A collection of example scenes can be found in the `scenes`folder.

 # Features